stephan13360/systemd-services/minecraft/README.md

 ## graceful shutdown

 We need a way to gracefully shutdown the server.
-Fot that the minecraft server can [listen on an additional port](https://minecraft.gamepedia.com/Server.properties) speaking the [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) protocol.
+For that the minecraft server can [listen on an additional port](https://minecraft.gamepedia.com/Server.properties) speaking the [RCON](https://developer.valvesoftware.com/wiki/Source_RCON_Protocol) protocol.
 We can then send a signal over RCON to save the world and stop the server.
 To send the signal I use [mcrcon](https://github.com/Tiiffi/mcrcon).

 A simple "stop" over RCON is enough to initiate a world save and then shutdown the server gracefully: `ExecStop=/path/to/mcrcon-dir/mcrcon "stop"`